ask/carrot/README.rst

     * Consumers

-        Consumers declares an exchange, binds it to a queue and receives messages from it.
+        Consumers declares a queue, binds it to a exchange and receives messages from it.

     * Queues